mpewsey/PoolShoes/README.md

     private void ReturnObjects()
     {
-        // Returns any objects stored in the GameObjects list. foreach (var obj in GameObjects)
+        // Return any objects stored in the GameObjects list. foreach (var obj in GameObjects)
         {
             PoolHandle.ReturnObject(obj);